Chapter 2

 (or --xetex

 compilation.
-If neither of these options is used, the file will be converted with the
+If neither of these options is used, the file will be compiled using the

 default PDFLaTeX engine.